chjj/vanilla/README.md

 `app.set('sessions', { life: 24 * 60 * 60 * 1000, limit: 500 })`

 A user's session will get written to disk after 2 minutes of inactivity.
+(I'm still uncertain how this will be done, it may change slightly.)

 #### Why use the filesystem?